jumaallan/tesla/README.md

 # Tesla

 Tesla App Clone built in Kotlin, using Compose.
-The project was initially designed by [Clinton, using Flutter](https://twitter.com/KChienja/status/1563932565442109442), with this [figma design](<https://www.figma.com/file/YZpVpudFO7BQfT8fuw8RiJ/Dark-Neumorphism-UI-Tesla-app-(Community)>)
+The project was initially designed by [Clinton](https://twitter.com/KChienja/status/1563932565442109442) using Flutter.

 We are keeping this repo as a single module since we are building out the UI only.
 Might modularize if necessary, but not now :smile: